Effective Reading Strategies| Managerial Communication

 Turning off the Monologue of Making Sounds

-Since childhood we were nurtured that if we try to reading by speaking loudly we will be able to read and remember things very quickly.
-Being an adult we have the capacity to capture and process the things very quickly rather than speaking out the things loud.
-This is a technique which requires readers to be focused on the things that they are reading.
+Since childhood, we were nurtured that if we try to reading by speaking loudly we will be able to read and remember things very quickly.
+Being an adult we have the capacity to capture and process things very quickly rather than speaking out the things loud.
+This is a technique that requires readers to be focused on the things that they are reading.
 Focusing in a sense that the readers should not speak out the words loudly rather use their eyes throughout the things that they want to read and remember.

 In case if you got something interesting while reading you can use the monologue and enjoy your reading as well.
 Observing things helps in remembering things very quickly.
-It is said that if we focus on what our eyes is seeing it can increase our speed up to three times of reading and remembering things.
+It is said that if we focus on what our eyes are seeing it can increase our speed up to three times of reading and remembering things.

 Scanning the words that are Important

 In a paragraph not all the words are important and we can get meaning only selecting the important words which are less than 50%.
-Being an adult our brain has been grown enough to fill up the gaps and understand the information only by reading the 50% of the paragraphs.
+Being an adult our brain has been grown enough to fill up the gaps and understand the information only by reading 50% of the paragraphs.

 Reading the paragraph’s first and the last sentences

 Sometime it may be possible that you have already read the things that you are reading.
-Reading the first and last sentences of the paragraph makes you aware about want is the paragraph about and how it is concluded .If you have already read the information you can easily understand the gist of the paragraph without reading the paragraph.
+Reading the first and last sentences of the paragraph makes you aware about want is the paragraph about and how it is concluded.If you have already read the information you can easily understand the gist of the paragraph without reading the paragraph.

 If the sentence you have read firstly seems to pick up your interest then you can go through the overall paragraph to find out the real gist of the paragraph that you are reading.